Last Updated on March 14, 2021 by Shivanandana Hegde

 How will you feel when you move from android to iphone

 Android = Home; iOS = School/Office.

 Yes, Android is like your home.
-You can keep things wherever you want, however you want and whenever you want them.
-You want to keep your LED TV in the Kitchen?
+You can keep things wherever you want, how ever you want and when-ever you want them.
+For example, at home, you want to keep your new LED TV in the Kitchen?
 Well, who can stop you?
-Can you keep your new flat screen in your toilet?
+Can you keep it in your toilet?
 Hell yeah you can.

 However, can you ever customize your office/school as per “your” wish and needs?
+May be to some extent but not completely right?
 Na-ah..
 You can’t.
 There are rules.
 You need to follow those rules.
 Any limited customization you can do is bound by those rules.
 You have to stick with them.
-Else, you’ll be considered rouge and no one will ever support you. – That is what iOS feels like.
+Else, you’ll become rouge and and gets thrown out. – That is what iOS feels like.